nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 - Customers who have moderate spending but haven't made recent or frequenct purchases.

 Can't Lose Them
-- Customers have haven't made recent purchases but have previously made frequent purchases with high spendings.
+- Customers who haven't made recent purchases but have previously made frequent purchases with high spendings.

+At Risk
+- Customers who haven't made recent purchases but have lower spendings and frequent purchases than those under Can't Lose Them.

 Hibernating
 - Customers who haven't made a purchase in while and have spent infrequently and little.
 They have probably churned.